Investing is where you use money to (hopefully) make more money.

 You can run a business.

 You can put the money in the bank to earn interest.

 You can buy something valuable, such as an antique or a rare coin, and sell it later.

-You can buy a share in a company (such as on the stock exchange):
+You can buy a share of a company (such as on the stock exchange):

 - They can pay dividends (regular payments to you based on their profit).

 - AND you can sell the stock later, maybe for a higher price.

 You can ... well there are LOTS of choices for investing money.